 - By default, the audio will stop when Set List Maker reaches the end of the recording.
-In the show view, you can set up the next recording to play automatically.
-Go to Layouts > [layout name] > Edit Details > Layout Actions.
-Then set Recording Start/Stop to Song Selection and set Select Next Song to Song Completion.
-Then when you select a song in the show view, its recording will play, and when that recording finishes, Set List Maker will select the next song automatically, and its recording will play, and so on until you reach a pause, a set break or the end of the show.
-Set List Maker will wait for the time you defined in the show as the Time Between Songs before starting the next recording, unless you turn on Layouts > [layout name] > Edit Details > Ignore Time Between Songs.
-If you sometimes want to auto-advance through the recordings and sometimes not, you can copy your layout and name the copy "[layout name] Auto-Play," and change these settings in the new copy.
+But you can configure specific layouts to automatically select the next song and start its recording.
+First, go to Settings > App Control, click Start Recording and set it to Layout Actions > Song Auto-Selection.
+Then go to Layouts > [layout name] > Edit Details and turn on Select Next Song On Song Completion.
+Then you can view a show and play the recording for the first song, and when that recording finishes, Set List Maker will select the next song automatically, and its recording will play, and so on until you reach a pause, a set break or the end of the set list.
+Set List Maker will wait for the time you defined in the show as the Time Between Songs before starting the next recording, unless you also turn on the ...Ignoring Time Between Songs option.
+If you sometimes want to auto-advance through the recordings and sometimes not, you can copy your layout and name the copy "[layout name] Auto-Play," and change these settings only in the new copy.
 Then you can choose one layout or the other depending on whether or not you want this behavior.

 - By default, the audio will stop when you change songs.
 If you want to preview different songs while a recording for the current song is still playing, you can turn on Settings > Audio & MIDI > Continue Audio When Changing Songs.
 However, the audio will still stop if you leave the show view.

 Here are some additional notes about playing recordings: